I-Foresee-U/Face-Recognition/README.md

 # Face-Recognition

+The problem description is shown in "EE5907_CA2.pdf".

+The results are shown in "**Report.pdf**".

+---

 This "Code" folder contains 5 .py files and a subfolder of data.

 The functions in "data_processing.py" will be invoked by all the models.